codepath/android_guides/Configuring-a-Parse-Server.md

 * Make sure you have **not** included `com.google.android.gms:play-services-gcm:8.4.0` in your Gradle configuration.
 Parse's Android SDK library already includes code to deal with the GCM registration.

+* Verify that you have all the permissions for GCM setup in your `AndroidManifest.xml` file and that you have the correct receivers configured.

 #### GCM Setup

 1. Make sure you have Google Play installed on the emulator or device, since push notifications via [Google Cloud Messaging](Google-Cloud-Messaging) (GCM) will only work for devices and emulators that have Google Play installed.